-The garden remains opened for all day of the week from 7AM-10PM.
+The garden remains open for all days of the week from 7 am to 10 pm.
 Though, it is advisable to visit in the evening to cherish the beauty of the garden.
 One may plan a visit in the city in February as one will get to witness beautiful flowers blooming in the divine ambiance of the garden.

 Leave a Reply: